palapapa/AgeDetector/README.md

                         The amount of time to delay between each scan. (default: 0) --language ISO-code   The language of the warning voice. (default: en)
 ```

+## Controls

+- Esc: Quit the application.
+- B: Brighten the image.
+- D: Darken the image.